 This picture was taken at one of the MRT stations in Taipei.
 Notice how EVERYBODY obediently keeps to the right, creating a clear passageway for commuters who are in a hurry to walk on the left?
 On my first day in Taipei I was so ashamed when my friend reminded me that I was standing on the wrong side (no pun intended) of the descending escalator that I promptly hurried down the steps.
-The keep-right rule seems to have already become a social convention there, one that the Taiwanese subconsciously abide by without having to be fined reminded to.
+The keep-right rule seems to have already become a social convention there, one that the Taiwanese subconsciously abide by without having to be About Me

 byponders is no longer in his early twenties, but still spends too much time pondering the imponderables and enjoys an occasional dose of arty goodness.
 He looks forward to having his own library, Bloomberg machine and walk-in Heineken fridge one day.